 Things to do and places to visit in Kasargod, Kerala

-Hello there.
-I am Kasargod, one of the least explored regions in Kerala.
-Being the northern-most district in Kerala, I share my borders with Karnataka.
-In my small area you will be able to satiate your quest for mountains, and seas, scenic backwaters and historic forts.
-Yes, it’s not modest to call myself so but I am indeed a hidden gem.
+Kasargod is one of the least explored regions in Kerala.
+Being the northern-most district in Kerala, it shares border with Karnataka.
+Here a traveler can satiate your quest for mountains, and seas, scenic backwaters and historic forts.
+In this post we’ll talk about the history and places to visit in Kasargod.

 Bekal Fort and Beach